 Drop Pads Straight Into Your Hamper

-You can have your hamper nearby to hold the Genius over to drop the pad straight in.
+Hold the Genius over to drop the pad straight in your laundry hamper.
 Dump it in your washing machine without touching it once.

 Steam Blaster for Interruption-Free Mopping

-When you come across a tacky or grimy spot with a traditional mop, you usually have to stop.
+You usually have to stop when you come across a tacky or grimy spot with a traditional mop.
 Typically, you’re obligated to get down on your knees and scrub to loosen it up.

 The chances of such aggravating delays are minimized with this machine.
 It has a built-in steam blaster to send a concentrated jet of steam at whatever is in your way.

 The mop pads are dual-sided.
 Once you’ve worn out one side, you can switch to the second one.

 Shark states that the pads can last up to four months with regular use.
 Since replacement pads are an ongoing cost, this should save you a little money.